Department of Psychology

 3. The student must have a grade point average of 2.50 or higher in Psychology courses listed as counting toward the major on their official degree audit at the time of evaluation of the application.

 4. The courses A PSY 101 or 102, A PSY 210 and A PSY 211 must have been completed with a minimum grade of C- in each.
 Students may be conditionally admitted to the major after completion of the requirements for A PSY 101 and A PSY 210.
 A PSY 211 must be completed in the next semester following conditional acceptance AND the student must have a grade point average of 2.50 or higher in Psychology courses listing as counting toward the major on their official degree audit upon completion of A PSY 211 to be fully admitted as a declared major.
+If a student has more than 60 cumulative credits at UAlbany, they will not be conditionally admitted.
+They will need to complete APSY 101, 210, and 211 before being fully admitted to the major.

 II.
 Criteria for Transfer Students: